ThejasBK/ThejasBK/README.md

 * Developed and contributed to a Python package adopted across multiple teams within Sam's Club.
 * Collaborated with a cohort from the University of Arkansas on graph neural network for item similarity, improving product recommendations.
 * Participated in hackathons focused on LLMs and item similarity with deep learning, achieving top results.
-* **Technologies Used:** Python, SQL, GCP (BigQuery, Dataflow, Dataproc, Cloud Storage, Vertex AI), PyTorch, TensorFlow, PySpark, GluonTS, Docker, Kubernetes, Airflow, Kubeflow, Git, Databricks, Apache Kafka (inferred from skills and context)
+* **Technologies Used:** Python, SQL, GCP (BigQuery & BigQuery ML, Dataproc, Cloud Storage, Vertex AI), PyTorch, PySpark, Docker, Kubernetes, Airflow, Kubeflow, Git, Databricks, Apache Kafka

 ### Research Assistant | University of Colorado | Boulder, CO
 *Dec 2021 – Apr 2024*